 No. 1: Be natural.

 When it's picture time, smile gently.
 That way, your face looks relaxed.
 Your mouth opens slightly, and your lower lip matches the curve of your upper teeth.

 It's the opposite of the quick smile that flashes across your face when you see an old friend.
 That makes your eyes squint and your neck muscles tense, which can make for an awkward-looking photo.

-More concerned about your chin than your grin?
-It’s all about posture.
+Does your smile sometimes make you look like you have a double chin?
+Then watch your posture.
 "If you slouch or your head is too bent forward, you won't like how your smile looks," says Pamela McClain, DDS.

 Her suggestion: Turn your head slightly and drop your chin so your face is not completely square with the camera.